dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 We've added a [`tick`](https://en.wikipedia.org/wiki/Timekeeping_in_games#Ticks) to our game.
 Every second we reset our `last_tick` variable to make sure our beasts don't move too fast.
-Within our tick we iterate over each beast in our board and call the `advance` method.
+Within our tick, we iterate over each beast in our board and call the `advance` method.
 Then we check if the result of the method is a `Some` and match against the `Tile` on the board the beast wants to go to.
 This way our beast modules are responsible for movements while our our game engine is responsible for checking the